frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/integration/how_to_set_up_oauth.md

 To add a client fill in the following details

 1. **App Name** : Enter App Name e.g. CAVS
-2. **Skip Authorization** : If this is checked, during authentication there won't be me any confirmation message
+2. **Skip Authorization** : If this is checked, during authentication there won't be me any confirmation message.
+Skip Authorization means the client is treated as trusted client.
-3. **Scopes** : List of scopes shown to user along with confirmation message. scopes are separated by semicolon ';'
+3. **Scopes** : List of scopes shown to user along with confirmation message. scopes are separated by space.
-4. **Redirect URIs** : List of Redirect URIs separated by semicolon ';'
+4. **Redirect URIs** : List of Redirect URIs separated by space.
 5. **Default Redirect URIs** : Default Redirect URI from list of Redirect URIs
-6. **Grant Type**: select `Authorization Code`
+6. **Grant Type**: select `Authorization Code` or `Implicit`.
-7. **Response Type**: select `Code`
+7. **Response Type**: select `Code` if grant type is `Authorization Code` or select `Token`.

-## Using oAuth
+## Using OAuth 2

-Please refer to the API documentation to learn how to use oAuth in you application.
+Please refer to the API documentation to learn how to use OAuth 2 in you application.

 {next}